vlstill/presentations/concur_a2017/pres.md

     . . .

-*   DLS becomes 0+, computation is split
+*   if DLS becomes 0+, computation is split
     *   either the DLS is removed
     *   or its size is incremented to 1+